 #5.
 Mapping and Applying the Textures

-Mapping is a process of creating a texture map and overlaying it on a 3D model.
+Mapping is the process of creating a texture map and overlaying it on a 3D model.
 While a 3D object is a 3D volume, maps are always made in 2D.
 It means that they are no more than just a color flat picture without surface relief.
-Therefore, even having various maps in hand, 3D artists have to put efforts to make the texture look realistic.
+Therefore, even having various maps in hand, 3D artists have to put effort to make the texture look realistic.

 With 3D software, artists can change not only relief but also the transparency and reflection of the material.
 The best example of how all these characteristics are equally important for photorealism is leather.
 Mapping the leather material is a high-maintenance process — it has to have an accurate relief, density, and reflections at the same time.
 But don’t you worry, working with professionals who are skilled and experienced enough even the most complex and detailed materials look 100% real.